MicrosoftDocs/architecture-center/docs/framework/security/design-network-connectivity.md

 ## Communication with backend services

-Most workloads are composed of mutiple tiers where several services can serve each tier.
+Most workloads are composed of multiple tiers where several services can serve each tier.
 Common examples of tiers are web front ends, business processes, reporting and analysis, backend infrastructure, and so on.

 **How do you configure traffic flow between multiple application tiers?**
 ***